cloudentity/ce-samples-consent-apps/consent-app-nodejs/README.md

   getScopeGrantRequest(res);
 }
 ```
-We make a request to the token endpoint for our access token using the  [ACP API](https://docs.authorization.cloudentity.com/api/oauth2/#operation/token).
+We make a request to the token endpoint for our access token using the  [ACP Token API](https://docs.authorization.cloudentity.com/api/oauth2/#operation/token).
 ```
 const getAccessToken = async (res) => {
   try {